llm-bible/llm-bible.github.io/_publications/li2020train.markdown

 citations: 54
 bibkey: li2020train
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2002.11794'}]
-tags: [Transformer, Efficiency and Optimization, Quantization, Pruning]
+tags: [Efficiency and Optimization, Transformer, Quantization, Pruning]
 ---
 Since hardware resources are limited, the objective of training deep learning models is typically to maximize accuracy subject to the time and memory